On behalf of The Law Office of Gustavo E. Frances, P.A.

 Jail is a great disincentive to parents who try to shirk their responsibilities to the children they bring into this world.
 However, it is in everyone’s best interests for the non-paying parent to be afforded solutions that don’t involve incarceration, since they cannot pay their support if they are locked up and not working.
 Jail is generally only used as a last resort if a parent truly makes no effort to work out a payment plan or seems intent on not paying.

 No two families are alike, and no two child support cases are alike.
-At The Law Office of Gustavo E. Frances, we are staunch advocates for our clients, helping them work out the issues that revolve around child support, so they can get their lives back together.
+At The Law Office Of Gustavo E. Frances, P.A., we are staunch advocates for our clients, helping them work out the issues that revolve around child support, so they can get their lives back together.
 Call 954-297-6546 or click here to speak with our Fort Lauderdale child support attorney or schedule a free consultation.